 Any marketing team knows the importance of selling to your audience by understanding who the brand wants to target and how.
 Thus, marketing materials used to promote and sell your product or business—flyers, banners, ads, discounts, promos—are nothing new.
 What is new-ish, however, is the internet, or at least, advertising and marketing on the internet.
 As we all know, the internet isn’t a perfect fit for the banner ads and junk email brands have thrown at us for years.
 Marketing had to change, and we’ve seen this with the rise of content marketing.
 Now brands aren’t just creating traditional marketing materials, but they’re creating content for consumers.

 - Products and services

-And because brands are servicing, at least, two types of consumers, marketers need to create buyer personas not just for people willing to purchase the brand’s product or service, but for those willing to consume their content.
-Whether that means reading an article or listening to a podcast or watching a video, brands need to know who is consuming their content marketing so they can fine tune strategy, execution and distribution so they can fulfill their business goals.
+And because brands are servicing at least two types of consumers, marketers need to create personas not just for people willing to purchase the brand’s product or service, but for those willing to consume their content.
+Whether that means reading an article or listening to a podcast or watching a video, brands need to know who is consuming their content marketing so they can fine tune strategy, execution, and distribution in order to fulfill their business goals.

 This is where marketers and content marketers come in to create both buyer personas and audience personas.

 It’s time for a little marketing 101.
 “Buyer persona” is a term marketers use all the time to describe the ideal customer.
 If you type “buyer persona” into Google, you’ll get a dozen excellent definitions.
 Rather than ripping these off or creating an obvious amalgamation of them, we’ve included our favourites below: